 By far the easiest way to ensure your Betta fish receives an appropriate amount of light and darkness each day, especially if you tend to be forgetful about turning the aquarium light on and off, is to install a timer.
 Automatic timers are relatively inexpensive and fairly easy to use.
 Simply plug the timer into an outlet then plug the aquarium light into the timer.
 Program your timer to your preferred light cycle, specifying what hours you would like the aquarium light to be turned on.

-An added bonus to an aquarium timer is being able to have the aquarium light turn on and off on days and nights that you may not make it home to do it yourself.
+An added bonus to an aquarium timer is being able to have the aquarium light turn on and off on days and nights that you may not make it home to do yourself.

 Do Betta Fish Need Light: A Summary